 “Where there is a will, there is a way” – Leaving your Osteoporosis legacy

 Many people see their Will as an opportunity to make a special and memorable gesture.
-Naturally, your first concerns will be to ensure that your family and loved ones are properly provided for but there is another way in which a Will can hand on something precious.
+Naturally, your first concern will be to ensure that your family and loved ones are properly provided for but there is another way in which a Will can hand on something precious.

-A legacy is a gift made as part of a Will, to an individual or to an organisation or Charity such as the Irish Osteoporosis Society.
+A legacy is a gift made as part of a Will, to an individual, or to an organisation or Charity such as the Irish Osteoporosis Society.

 We are dependent on various sources for our annual funding.
-We would like to raise more awareness to help prevent people from developing this severely under diagnosed disease.
+We would like to raise more awareness to help prevent people from developing this severely under-diagnosed disease.
 However, we also want to make sure that those who have Osteoporosis receive the correct information to help maintain their independence and quality of life.

 By leaving a legacy to the Irish Osteoporosis Society you can help change the lives of people with Osteoporosis for years to come.

 All donations more than €250 per annum are eligible for a refund from Revenue payable directly to IOS.